CivReign/AnsibleSetup/README.md

 ---

-For reference, Civclassic has the following cronjobs setup for the user `mc`:
+For reference, CivReign has the following cronjobs setup for the user `mc`:

 ```
 44 7 * * * mv /home/mc/restart.log.txt /home/mc/restart.old.log.txt